jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.7.2 Ciphertext only
     - **Ciphertext only**: an attack where you only have the encrypted ciphertext message at your disposal (not the plaintext)
         - if you have enough ciphertext samples, the idea is that you can decrypt the target ciphertext based on the samples
-        - one technique proves helpful against simple ciphers is frequency analysis (counting the number of times each letter appears in the ciphertext)
+        - one technique that proves helpful against simple ciphers is frequency analysis (counting the number of times each letter appears in the ciphertext) -- see below
 - 3.7.3 Known plaintext
     - **Known plaintext**: in this attack, the attacker has a copy of the encrypted message along with the plaintext message used to generate the ciphertext (the copy); this knowledge greatly assists the attacker in breaking weaker codes
 - 3.7.4 Frequency analysis